-There are many levels of editing as well as ways to edit.
-Some of these are light, medium, and heavy copyediting.
+There are many levels of editing — light, medium, and heavy copyediting.
 Editing for structure, the big picture, and the overall arc of a piece is also known as developmental editing.

 Each manuscript has its own unique considerations that can only be determined by reading an excerpt of your work.
 The work almost always dictates the type of editing required.
-Sometimes considerations beyond what the work calls for are in play.
-I can customize any edit to the writer’s desire.
-Some writers don’t want their words questioned and only want grammatical errors fixed.
-Others want me to edit their work without follow up.
-While I prefer a more “middle road” edit, I know budget and/or time are significant considerations.
+I can, however, customize any edit to the writer’s desire.
+Some writers only want grammatical errors fixed.
+Others give me more freedom to edit their work as I see fit.
+I’m sensitive to budget and/or time considerations.
+We’ll find what’s best for you.

 Editing is a relationship.
 I want to work with you to determine what is best for both the manuscript and you.